rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 ToDo:
 [-] On mobile screen calculator sides touch screen borders.
-[-] On zen and mobile safari decimal dots hang lower than normal.
+[v] On zen and mobile safari decimal dots hang lower than normal.
 On firefox they move upper.
 Try to rewrite this part based on how it looks on firefox.
-[-] Add keyboard functionality.
+[v] Add keyboard functionality.
 [-] Check percentage in different states.
-[-] 15 * 8 M+ should add 120 to memory, now it adds 8.
+[v] 15 * 8 M+ should add 120 to memory, now it adds 8.
 Pressing M+ second time does nothing.
 Should add 120 to memory resulting in 240 kept in memory, ready to recall.
-[-] 15*8 M+ / 8 becomes 1208.
+[v] 15*8 M+ / 8 becomes 1208.
 Appending 8 instead of starting to compose second operand.
 [-] Add favicon

 State 0 - Calc Off